At Uniting, we believe in taking real steps to make the world a better place. We work to inspire people, enliven communities and confront injustice.

 About the opportunity

-Uniting is seeking a Registered Nurse to work at Uniting Caroona Yamba on a permanent part time basis.
+Uniting is seeking an experienced Registered Nurse to work at Uniting Elizabeth Gates and Alroy House in Singleton, NSW, on a casual basis.

 We want someone who thoroughly enjoys nursing, has excellent clinical skills, can provide engaged leadership and who has a passion for providing exceptional care.